ali-rantakari/icalBuddy/faq.markdown

 ## Q: How do I install/uninstall icalBuddy?

 The distribution archive (i.e. the `zip` package) comes with scripts for installing and uninstalling (called `install.command` and `uninstall.command`, respectively).
 You can run these by double-clicking on them in the Finder, or in the normal fashion from the Terminal (they're shell scripts).
-Of course you can also just manually copy the binary executable and the man page wherever you please.
+Of course you can also just manually copy the binary executable and the man pages wherever you please.

 ## Q: Does icalBuddy have a manual?
 If so, where is it?